buttonwoodcx/bcx-validation/doc/tutorial.md

 When you use regex, it behaves as value override with function `value => /\d/.test(value)`.

-> The reason of supporting regex in value override, is `bcx-expression-evaluator`'s limitation.
-It doesn't allow regex literal inside expression.
+> The reason of specifically supporting regex in value override, is that `bcx-expression-evaluator` doesn't allow regex literal inside expression.

 > When use regex in value override, the returned value is either true or false.
 Use `isTrue` or `isFalse` validator with regex value override.

-> `{validate: "isTrue", value: /regex/, message: "..."}` looks verbose, `bcx-validation` allows you to write `{validate: /regex/, message: "..."}` or simply `/regex/` (if you don't even want to override error message).
-The shortcuts are implemented in [transformer](#transformer-rule).
+> `{validate: "isTrue", value: /regex/, message: "..."}` is verbose, `bcx-validation` allows you to write `{validate: /regex/, message: "..."}` or simply `/regex/` (if you don't even want to override error message).
+These shortcuts are implemented as [transformer](#transformer-rule).

 #### Use bare string as alias